 MMH, PACFA, AThR

-The letters after my name stand for Masters of Mental Health, member of the Australian Counselling Association, clinical member of the Psychotherapy and Counselling Federation of Australia and Registered Art Therapist and Clinical Supervisor (with the ANZACATA).
-I am also a member of the Australian Counselling Association College of Supervisors.
+The letters after my name stand for Masters of Mental Health, member of the Australian Counselling Association, clinical member of the Psychotherapy and Counselling Federation of Australia and Registered Art Therapist.
 For more information about these associations, see the resources page.
 If you click here, you will be re-directed to the ANZACATA website 'about creative arts therapies' page which is worth a read if you are interested in this.
 You can also read the FAQ on my website for further information.